Posted on November 27, 2017 by Elena Veatch

 Top 15 Grassroots Actions to resist in the coming months and years.

-It's important to be focused on growing grassroots actions for the upcoming years as we move past the first 100 days of a Trump presidency.
+It's important to be focused on growing grassroots actions for the upcoming years as we move past the Trump presidency.

 None of these tips are earth shattering, but good grassroots actions are defined by day in-and-out action that lasts for the long term.